hoto/jenkinsfile-examples/README.md

     docker-compoes down

+### Update Jenkins

+1. Update jenkins version in `Dockerfile`
+2. Rebuild docker image and start a new jenkins container.
+3. Manually update jenkins plugins using the `Install or update Jenkins plugins` guide.

-### Install and update Jenkins plugins
+### Install or update Jenkins plugins

-If you just want to test plugins without committing them to git then stop at step 2.
+If you just want to test new plugins without committing them to git then stop at step 2.

 1. Start jenkins container.
 2. Manually install or update plugins through the UI.